 What data do we share and with whom?

-- Personal and medical data with the hosts of the electronic diary TM3.
+- Personal and medical data with the hosts of the electronic diary Jane

-- Personal and medical data with other medical professionals e.g. your GP/consultant.
+- Personal and medical data with other medical professionals e.g. a GP/consultant

 Select Physio recognises the importance of keeping all information secure and confidential, whether medical, personal or financial.
 Appropriate technical and organisational measures are taken against unauthorised or unlawful processing of data and against any accidental loss or destruction of or damage to personal data.
 We will not use your data for direct marketing.